Payment Terms (July 2023 Version)

 31. Failure to Comply with Network Rules or Security Standards

-Notwithstanding Section 32 or Section 12 of the General Terms, you understand that your failure to comply with the Network Rules or the PCI-DSS security standards, including the compromise of any Card information, may result in fines or other losses to Square Europe.
+Notwithstanding Section 34 of these Payment Terms or Section 12 of the General Terms, you understand that your failure to comply with the Network Rules or the PCI-DSS security standards, including the compromise of any Card information, may result in fines or other losses to Square Europe.
 You will indemnify us and reimburse us immediately for any fines or losses directly or indirectly caused by your and your agents’ actions or omissions.
 You must have in place appropriate technical and organisational measures that ensure an appropriate level of security for the processing of customer information and that protect customer information against accidental or unlawful destruction or accidental loss or alteration or unauthorised disclosure access or processing.

 Your Additional Obligations